Flewrider/kackychecker/README.md

 ## Usage

-### Adding Maps to Watchlist
+### Adding Maps to Track

 1. Launch `KackyWatcher.exe`
 2. In the left pane, check the boxes next to map numbers you want to track
-3. Maps are automatically saved to `watchlist.txt`
+3. Maps are automatically saved to `map_status.json`
-4. Uncheck boxes to remove maps from the watchlist
+4. Uncheck boxes to remove maps from tracking

 ### Understanding the Display